Frinton-on-Sea: Transport

+Local bus services are operated by Konectbus; routes connect the town with Clacton, Walton and Colchester.

 Religion

-There are two Anglican parish churches: St Mary the Virgin is Norman in parts.
-The church of St Mary Magdalene was built in 1928 to accommodate worshippers from St Mary the Virgin.
+There are two Anglican parish churches: St Mary the Virgin is Norman in parts; The church of St Mary Magdalene was built in 1928 to accommodate worshippers from St Mary the Virgin.
 Across the road from St Mary Magadalene is the Evangelical Gospel Chapel.
 Frinton's Catholic church, the Church of the Sacred Heart and St Francis, was built in 1904, as a public hall known as Queen's Hall; the architect was William Hayne.
 It was acquired as a church in the 1920s.
-There is also a Methodist church, and a Free church.
+There is also a Methodist church and a Free church.

 Media

 Local news and television programmes are provided by BBC East and ITV Anglia.
 Television signals are received from the Sudbury TV transmitter.

 Local radio stations are BBC Essex on 103.5 FM, Heart East on 96.1 FM, Greatest Hits Radio East (formerly Dream 100 FM) on 100.2 FM and Actual Radio an DAB station.

-The town is served by the local newspaper, Clacton and Frinton Gazette which publishes on Thursdays.
+The town is served by the local newspaper, Clacton and Frinton Gazette, which publishes on Thursdays.